CocoaPods/guides.cocoapods.org/source/contributing/dev-environment.html.md

 If you're not sure where your changes are going to be, you may way to look at the [Core Components](http://guides.cocoapods.org/contributing/components.html) to get a sense of where the change will take place.

-Once in the correct gem you should verify that all specs pass and all examples build. ( See  rake -T for other gem based tasks. )
+Once in the correct gem you should verify that all specs pass and all examples build. ( See  rake -T for other per-gem based tasks. )

 ```shell
 $ rake spec